cch000/merged-yet/README.md

-  -b, --branch <BRANCH>        Branch in which to look for the pull request [default: nixos-unstable] -m, --max-pages <MAX_PAGES>  Each page is one request [default: if no key was provided 5, else 100] -s, --scripting              Whether to output script-friendly values -a, --api-key <API_KEY>      Github api key
+  -b, --branch <BRANCH>        Branch in which to look for the pull request [default: nixos-unstable] -m, --max-pages <MAX_PAGES>  Each page is one request [default: if no key was provided 5, else 100] -s, --scripting              Whether to output script-friendly values -f, --full                   Whether to output if the pr was first merged into master -a, --api-key <API_KEY>      Github api key
   -t, --threads <THREADS>      Number of threads [default: MAX] -h, --help                   Print help